Kim-Lancaster/portfolio/README.md

 I am a front-end developer based in the United States.
 Below is a dev log starting from when I decided to get ready to apply to jobs until today!

+7/18/22
+I have been working on the cupcake website for the last 3 days.
+It is 99% finished, or as finished as it's going to get.
+I would like to add in a card flip animation, a breakpoint for a shorter height and go through and try to clean up any redundant code.
+But other than that I can finally put it to rest, thank god!
+Next up, finishing that f*cking tic-tac-toe game.

 7/15/22
 Worked on nothing but breakpoints today and yesterday.
 It is proving to be a arduous under taking.
 I should bave been more conscientious of how things will shrink next time.
 But, I have learned A LOT, so, that's a plus.
 Hopefully I an get it all done by the end of the week on 2 days.